boltops-tools/terraspace-docs/_docs/config.md

 The `config/terraform` is for common configurations.
 They're overridable within each module itself, though.
 For example:

-* config/backend.tf - common configuration
+* config/terraform/backend.tf - common configuration
 * app/stacks/demo1 - does not have a backend.tf
 * app/stacks/demo2/backend.tf - overrides backend.tf

-When Terraspace builds the stacks, `demo1` uses `config/backend.tf` and `demo2` uses `app/stacks/demo2/backend.tf`.
+When Terraspace builds the stacks, `demo1` uses `config/terraform/backend.tf` and `demo2` uses `app/stacks/demo2/backend.tf`.
 Files within the stack have higher precedence than the `config/terraform` files.

-Note, since terraspace provides a little extra power with ERB templating, you can also have logic in the `config/terraform` files.
+Note, since terraspace provides a little extra power with ERB templating, you can also have dynamic ERB logic in the `config/terraform` files.
 It's up to you, Terraspace gives you options.

 The next docs cover different ways to leverage config.